STEAM-focused Professional Development Program for K-12 Educators

 The Teacher Cohort Academy offers teachers a structured pathway to collaborate with their school colleagues as well as professionals in the fields of archaeology, Egyptology, Near Eastern and Islamic archaeology, curation, artistry, engineering, and museum education while exploring STEAM subjects in the ancient world through various primary sources including artifacts, historical archives, narratives, and authentic research data.

-Teachers should apply in a team of two, preferably of different subject disciplines from the same school.
-South Side Chicago Public School (CPS) teachers at middle and high school level are given priority.
+K-12 teachers from all schools are welcome to apply.
+Teachers are South Side Chicago Public School (CPS) teachers at middle and high school level are given priority.
+To apply please email email@example.com to register.

-- On-site Orientatation session on July 14, 2018 and four online sessions guided by University of Chicago content specialists and the Oriental Institute education staff
+- On-site workshops guided by University of Chicago content specialists and the Oriental Institute education staff

 - Curriculum implementation in your classroom